 The Monrovia Historical Museum occupies the building that once housed the city's Municipal Swimming Pool.
 The former dressing rooms now comprise our two exhibit wings, covering more than 8000 square feet.

-The Historic Monrovia Wing introduces the guest to the Monroe Family and the town they helped establish, including the famous Pottenger Sanatorium that researched cures for breathing disorders, and a Pacific Electric Red Car exhibit.
+The Historic Monrovia Wing introduces the Monroe Family and the town they helped establish, including the famous Pottenger Sanatorium that researched cures for breathing disorders, and a Pacific Electric Red Car exhibit.
 Also included in this wing are faithful reconstructions of a turn-of-the-20th-century kitchen and parlor, a 1907 classroom tribute to Monrovia's early grade schools, and an interactive police department exhibit.

-The Historic Collections Wing includes a fascinating Natural History section that showcases interesting and unusual creatures and oddities seldom seen in public displays.
-There is also a great collection of the telephones and cameras of the past century, and an exhibit dedicated to Monrovia's service men and women, and much more.
+The Historic Collections Wing includes a Natural History section that showcases interesting and unusual creatures and oddities seldom seen in public displays.
+There is also a great collection of the telephones and cameras of the past century, an exhibit dedicated to Monrovia's service men and women, and much more.

 Connect with us on Facebook!